 - However, if you have no trouble falling asleep but you awaken too early in the morning, you should actually take it in the morning.

 Now that you have figured out whether to take it in the morning or at night, how close should you take it to your desired bedtime (or after awakening)?
-If you decide to take it at night, you should take it 3 hours before your desired bedtime.
-Conversely, if you are falling asleep and waking too early, you may take it upon awakening for the day.
+If you decide to take it at night as a sleeping pill to induce sleep, you can take it at bedtime.
+If you are aiming to treat delayed sleep phase syndrome, you should take it 3 hours before your desired bedtime.
+Conversely, if you are falling asleep and waking too early, as occurs with advanced sleep phase syndrome, you may even take it upon awakening for the day.

 Is It Safe to Take Melatonin Every Night?